aws/eks-anywhere/designs/cluster-status.md

 * `ControlPlaneInitialized` - reports the first control plane has been initialized and the cluster’s API server is contactable via the available kubeconfig generated in the management cluster as a secret.
 Once this condition is marked true, it’s value never changes.
 * `ControlPlaneReady` -  reports that the condition of the current state of the specified control plane machines vs the desired state in the Cluster spec. e.g. replicasReady vs replicas,
 * `DefaultCNIConfigured` - reports that the CNI has been successfully configured.
 If an EKS Anywhere managed CNI solution is not configured and the `Cluster` spec is configured to skip EKS Anywhere's default CNI upgrades, this condition will be marked as “False” with the reason “UsingCustomCNI”.
-* `Ready` - reports a summary of the operation state of the EKS Anywhere cluster, showing the condition of the current state of the all specified machines vs the desired state in `Cluster` spec e.g. replicasReady vs replicas
+* `WorkersReady` - reports that the condition of the current state of the specified worker machines vs the desired state in the Cluster spec spec e.g. replicasReady vs replicas
+* `Ready` - reports a summary of other conditions, indicating an overall operational state of the EKS Anywhere cluster.
+It will be marked “True” once the current state of the cluster has fully reached the desired state specified in the `Cluster` spec.

 **Cleanup unnecessary fields**